While this is a MailChimp Vs Drip tug of war blog post, I use both. I want you to think and decide which one works for

 Of those automation features within MailChimp, the absolute beast of a feature is eCommerce 360.
 It essentially connects with your website’s payment processor (WooCommerce in my case) and shows you a display of total orders that originate from your emails (including direct store orders and more).

-MailChimp’s eCommerce feature along with its popularity (and hence your ability to integrate it with absolutely anything you’d end up using) is phenomenal value (especially, given that you’d start for free and you’d not even have to pay for automation now).
+MailChimp’s eCommerce feature along with its popularity (and hence your ability to integrate it with absolutely anything you’d end up using) is a phenomenal value (especially, given that you’d start for free and you’d not even have to pay for automation now).

 Simple will do for many businesses, and I’d never suggested anything beyond Mailchimp for these kinds of businesses.

 Sometimes, especially for businesses with an intent to use content upgrades, use lead scoring, and get into the depths of complex marketing automation, Mailchimp will begin to disappoint if you are looking for “straightforward”.